Chembai: Singing career

 Some of the noteworthy early events that helped shape Chembai's career include his arangetram (debut concert) in Ottapalam in 1904, performances at Vaikom and Guruvayur in 1907, his year with Kaliakudi Natesa Sastry (1909) and the accolades he received from Palghat Anantharama Bhagavatar (1911).
 Between 1913 and 1927, he performed at many different music festivals and sabhas, notably including the Madras Music Academy and the often forgotten Jagannatha Bhakta Sabha.

-Chembai in 1952 he had lost his voice and couldn’t chant the name of his favourite deity, Guruvayurappan.
+In 1952 Chembai lost his voice and couldn’t chant the name of his favourite deity, Guruvayurappan.
 He prayed fervently and apparently his prayers were answered when a stranger gave treatment to his voice for 18 days in Poomallianmana in Kerala at the residence of Nilakantan Namboodripad.
 He came around and was able to sing with increased vigour.
 Since then, he donated the majority of his earnings to Guruvayoor temple.

 Release of recordings

 Chembai has many phonograph recordings to his credit, recorded from 1932 to 1946.
 Those were the days before the advent of the concert microphone, and a singer was entirely dependent on the timbre and reach of his voice for a successful concert.
-Chembai was blessed with a voice of great depth.
+Chembai had a voice of great depth.
 Further, the perception that Chembai's repertoire of songs was limited is highly incorrect.
 The number of different compositions he recorded is in the hundreds (let alone the total number he performed in concerts and on radio during his career).